apache/cassandra-java-driver/manual/statements/prepared/README.md

 ps2 = session.prepare("insert into product (sku, description) values (:s, :d)");
 ```

-To turn the statement into its executable form, you need to *bind* it
+To turn the statement into its executable form, you need to *bind* it to create a [BoundStatement].
+As shown previously,
-and provide values for the parameters.
-As shown previously, there is a
-shorthand form to do it all in one call:
+there is a shorthand to provide the parameters in the same call:

 ```java
 BoundStatement bound = ps1.bind("324378", "LCD screen");